nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-If studentId is given and a student with the given studentId does not exist.
+If studentId is given, and a student with the given studentId does not exist.

     * 3a1.
 TAPA shows an error message.